 In the words of the author, “the lack of an urban master plan … means that in London … the chief glory lies … in its many historic and often highly individual buildings.”
 This does not mean, however, that all the structures in this book are state of the art architectural realizations; even if some buildings feature extravagant features, many of them have a rather lower profile and discreet appearance -while others are even considered failures.

-Some of buildings in this book are still in use, others are abandoned, but most have gone through a series of renovations, rehabilitation and repurposing.
+Some of the buildings in this book are still in use, others are abandoned, but most have gone through a series of renovations, rehabilitation, and repurposing.
 Most of them are also not accessible to the public or accessible only upon special requests and on special occasions.
-David Long is therefore handing readers in this book a special opportunity to discover some of London’s hidden gems through his highly visual descriptive writing style and a very keen attention to detail.
+David Long is, therefore, handing readers in this book a special opportunity to discover some of London’s hidden gems through his highly visual descriptive writing style and a very keen attention to detail.
 To illustrate each description, the two-page to three-page texts are followed by one or two black and white pictures that put the reader in context.

 The extensive use of anecdotes and Long’s subtle English humor makes this book an easy and flowing read.
-I’ve never been to London and this book really made me think about planning a trip to the renowned English capital in the near future.
+I’ve never been to London and this book really made me think about planning a trip to the renowned English capital.
 I know then that, when I do, I will definitely be taking “Spectacular Vernacular” along.

 Do you use architecture or history books as travel guides?
 Are there any special ones that you would recommend?
 Share your thoughts and your city's stories in the comments area below.

 The Global Grid gave away three free copies of this book to three lucky people.
 Be sure to never miss one of our reviews.
 Follow #TheGlobalGridReads for our reviews and join our Goodreads group for opportunities to win free books in the future.

 By purchasing "Spectacular Vernacular" using the links on this page, you'll be supporting The Global Grid.
 A small portion of the sales come back to us to support our work and book reviews like this.